jaypipes/ghw/README.md

 * `ghw.MemoryInfo.TotalUsableBytes` contains the amount of memory the system can actually use.
 Usable memory accounts for things like the kernel's resident memory size and some reserved system bits
-* `ghw.SupportedPageSizes` is an array of integers representing the size, in bytes, of memory pages the system supports
+* `ghw.MemoryInfo.SupportedPageSizes` is an array of integers representing the size, in bytes, of memory pages the system supports

 ### CPU